xxndrew-mr/k6-login-test/README.md

 ```

 ## 📸 Notes
-Add screenshots of the test output (optional) under `test-results/`.
+screenshots of the test output under `test-results/`.

 ---